mehulagg/gitlab/doc/api/namespaces.md

 ]
 ```

-Users of GitLab Premium SaaS may also see the `plan` parameter associated with
+Owners also see the `plan` property associated with a namespace:
-a namespace:

 ```json
 [